maplibre/maplibre/PROJECT_TIERS.md

 The MapLibre Organization maintains the map rendering frameworks MapLibre GL JS and MapLibre GL Native and fosters an ecosystem of plugins and tools around these libraries to produce the best maps in the world.

-The three project tiers Core, Supported, and Hosted describe qualitatively how donated resources are distributed among the projects.
+The three project tiers Core, Supported, and Hosted describe qualitatively how organization resources are distributed among the projects.

 ## Tiers